-- Store ZARXIO in the refrigerator between 36°F to 46°F (2°C to 8°C). - Avoid freezing ZARXIO.
-If frozen, thaw in the refrigerator before use.
-Throw away (dispose of) ZARXIO if it has been frozen more than 1 time. - Store ZARXIO in the original pack to protect it from light. - Do not shake ZARXIO. - Take ZARXIO out of the refrigerator 30 minutes before use and allow it to reach room temperature before preparing an injection. - ZARXIO may be allowed to reach room temperature for up to 24 hours.
-Throw away (dispose of) any ZARXIO that has been left at room temperature for longer than 24 hours. - After you inject your dose, throw away (dispose of) any unused ZARXIO left in the prefilled syringe.
-Do not save unused ZARXIO in the prefilled syringe for later use.
+- Store NIVESTYM in the refrigerator between 36°F to 46°F (2°C to 8°C). - Do not freeze. - Keep NIVESTYM in the original carton to protect from light or physical damage. - Do not shake NIVESTYM. - Take NIVESTYM out of the refrigerator 30 minutes before use and allow it to reach room temperature before preparing an injection. - Throw away (dispose of) any NIVESTYM that has been left at room temperature for longer than 24 hours. - After you inject your dose, throw away (dispose of) any unused NIVESTYM left in the vials or prefilled syringes.
+Do not save unused NIVESTYM in the vials or prefilled syringes for later use.

-Keep ZARXIO and all medicines out of the reach of children.
+Keep NIVESTYM out of the reach of children.

-General information about the safe and effective use of ZARXIO:
+General information about the safe and effective use of NIVESTYM.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-Do not use ZARXIO for a condition for which it was not prescribed.
-Do not give ZARXIO to other people, even if they have the same symptoms that you have.
+Do not use

+NIVESTYM for a condition for which it was not prescribed.
+Do not give NIVESTYM to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about ZARXIO that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about NIVESTYM that is written for healthcare professionals.

-What are the ingredients in ZARXIO?
+What are the ingredients in NIVESTYM?

-Active ingredient: filgrastim-sndz
+Active ingredient: (filgrastim-aafi)

-Inactive ingredients: glutamic acid, polysorbate 80, sorbitol, sodium hydroxide, water for injection
+Inactive ingredients: acetate, polysorbate 80, sodium, sorbitol, and water for Injection